-We have been excited to follow the path of Artaic, a company using custom robotics to make amazing mosaics for residential and commercial installations.
-After many years in the Seaport, Artaic is expanding and has moved their Headquarters to Charlestown’s Schrafft Center.
-(See BBJ article here) We joined our friends at the recent open house to showcase their new space and had the chance to speak with Ted Ackworth, the founder and CEO, and ask him a few questions:
+We have excitedly followed the path of Artaic, a company using custom robotics to make amazing mosaics for residential and commercial installations.
+After many years in the Seaport, Artaic is expanding and has moved their headquarters to Charlestown’s Schrafft Center.
+(See BBJ article here) We joined our friends at the recent open house to showcase their new space and had the chance to speak with Ted Acworth, the founder and CEO, and ask him a few questions:

 America simply can’t compete with countries like China and India on labor costs.
 In terms of producing beautiful mosaic art work for everything from a small residential project to a large commercial project, the robotics allows us to provide clients a level of speed, efficiency, quality control, and service that would not otherwise be possible.
 Without robotics, Artaic would be left with the front of house proprietary software and design services, which are still value-oriented and competitively distinctive innovation, but we simply could not compete against foreign low cost producers on price.

 How have the capabilities of your robots improved?